To change your logo go to the 'Page Master' under the 'Design' menu

 Easdale sound may be shallow and a bit tricky, but it is well worth anchoring here to look at Easdale Island.
 This tiny car-less island once held a community of several hundred who were involved in slate mining, as they were at Ellenabeich across the short ferry ride to the mainland.
 Until in 1881 a storm breached the rock and masonry wall between the main quarry at Ellenabeich and the sea.
 By the time of the First World War all slate production had ceased, and the island community almost disappeared, just four residents.
 But, gradually since the 1950s, the ruined workers' cottages have been taken over and restored by a new local community who are working hard to restore many of the island facilities, such as the drying harbour (about half the cottages are permanently occupied).
 And they are encouraging others to join them, in part by producing a short film on YouTube in 2015.
 Now over half the population is resident.

-Everywhere there is slate - walls, piers, jetties, roofs, and under your feet.
-The early 19th century quays and jetties built of vertically orientated slate are particularly notable - and beautiful.
-Not surprisingly, given the whole place is made of slate, the annual world stone skimming championships are held here (not an Olympic sport - yet).
-20 countries were represented in 2015, including Zimbabwe and Pakistan, up to a maximum of 350 competitors - so called 'chuckers.
-But unless they spoke colloquial English I doubt if they would have appreciated the innuendo of being called "tossers", or indeed of the final "toss off".
+Everywhere there is slate — walls, piers, jetties, roofs, and under your feet.
+The early 19th century quays and jetties built of vertically orientated slate are particularly notable — and beautiful.
+Not surprisingly, given the whole place is made of slate, from 1983 the annual world stone skimming championships have been held here (thankfully not an Olympic sport — yet).
+20 countries were represented in 2015, including Zimbabwe and Pakistan, up to a maximum of 350 competitors — so called 'chuckers.
+But unless they understood colloquial English I doubt if they would have appreciated the innuendo of being called 'tossers', or indeed of the final 'toss off'.
 Entry £5 for adults, £3 for old tossers (like me).
-Dougie Isaacs from Blairgowrie was the mens' World Champion in eight out of 12 years, until in 2017 a Japanese man was the surprise winner, but he was the Japanese champion.
-Then a Hungarian won in 2018!
-The organisers are trying to buy the quarry from the island's owner who charges the championship organisers a hefty fee.
+Dougie Isaacs from Blairgowrie was the mens' World Champion in eight out of 12 years, until in 2017 a Japanese man was the surprise winner, but he was the Japanese champion so hardly a beginner.
+Then a Hungarian won the mens' in 2018, and agin in 2019!
+The organisers are trying to buy the flooded quarry from the island's owner who charges the championship organisers a hefty fee.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE